 In 2005, an array of different music events took place around the competition and opera production.
 They consolidated under a single name and the Pärnu International Opera Music Festival (PromFest) was born.In collaboration with the Estonian Music and Theatre Academy, an international workshop for opera singers was held.
 It concentrated on the interpretation of Mozart's operas and was open to everyone interested, including singing teachers.
 The workshop was conducted by Prof. Ingrid Kremling from the University of Music and Theatre in Hamburg.

-World-famous Russian basso Aleksander Vedernikov performed gave a charity concert in the Kõpu church, while the Klaudia Taev Memorial Concert took place in Villa Ammende, where her students, and their students in turn, performed.
+World-famous Russian bass Aleksander Vedernikov performed gave a charity concert in the Kõpu church, while the Klaudia Taev Memorial Concert took place in Villa Ammende, where her students, and their students, in turn, performed.
 The festival closed with a gala concert on the 5th of June in the Pärnu Concert Hall where the 21st Century Orchestra accompanied the finalists of the 4th Klaudia Taev Competition.

 A competition started by students of a very enthusiastic singing teacher who worked in a small town years ago that looked like an event with of only local significance has grown into an international high-level competition for young singers.

 Tiiu Levald – Sirp, 1st of July 2005